 Pay closer attention to precise and timely data collection and measurement of progress for ICT indicators in line with the recommendations of the Partnership for Measuring ICTs for Development.

 Development aid

-Encourage donors to commit themselves more to ICT for development, including through greater funding involvement by governments and the private sector, particularly in supporting developing countries.
+Encourage donors to commit themselves more to ICT for development, which includes greater funding involvement by governments and the private sector, particularly in supporting developing countries.